AyushSenapati/reactive-micro/README.md

 |`event-payment`|upon receiving event-product-reserved payment service tries to deduct the payble from the user account. this event is fired to indicate payment success/failure|
 |`event-suspicious-activity`|can be fired by any of the services to indicate unusual activity for further investigation|

+For more information on these events check [events.json](events.json) file.
+Check [nats-js-setup/](nats-js-setup/README.md) to see how to configure NATS Jetstream in order to produce or consume events.
 ## License:
 [MIT Licence](LICENSE)